Magic Woman M

 Magic Woman M, known in Japan as Magical Girl Meruru (魔法少女メルル, Mahō Shōjo Meruru), is a two episode hentai anime OVA series.
 It is based on a manga by Nekoshita Pong that was serialized in Monthly Fantazine.
-It was originally licensed by Central Park Media, who released the OVA on DVD under their Anime 18 label.
+It was originally licensed by Central Park Media, which released the OVA on DVD under their Anime 18 label.
 It is currently licensed by Critical Mass.

 Story

 A newly trained young sorceress named Meruru gets lost in the forest in the middle of training, and has numerous lurid encounters with unsavory characters and lustful beasts.
 When aroused, Meruru attains the state of ultimate ecstasy and unleashes an explosive power from within.